Gujangbagh Xinjiang, China Travel Guide

 Xinjiang's diverse geography has a range of outdoor activities, though access for foreigners can be restricted in some areas, specifically near Hotan.

 Organized trekking options in the immediate Hotan area are limited for foreigners.
-More extensive opportunities exist in the Tian Shan mountains near Urumqi or Kashgar.
+More extensive opportunities are found in the Tian Shan mountains near Urumqi or Kashgar.

 Always check permit requirements and consider a local guide for safety and access when planning treks in Xinjiang.